benvillalobos/d.d/_posts/2020-12-31-useful-time-management-tips.md

 ## 5. Do High Level Planning With Objectives and Key Results

 The thing I love about OKR's is that they're an entire system that you can simplify into a single sentence.
-Here's an example of an OKR I had recently.
+Here's an example of my first OKR to help get the ball rolling.

 Example: [In November & December 2020] I want to *Improve my Process,* as measured by *planning out 14 days*, *committing to 1 hour of learning for 14 days*, *tracking 50 Pomodoro's*, and *integrating one new tool to improve my workflow*.